 Each property contained within the Oem property shall be a JSON object.
 The name of the object (property) shall uniquely identify the OEM or organization that defines the properties contained by that object.
 This is described in more detail in the following clause.

-The OEM-specified object shall also include a type property that provides the location of the schema and the type definition for the property within that schema.
-The Oem property can simultaneously hold multiple OEM-specified objects, including objects for more than one company or organization.
+The OEM-specified object shall include a type property that provides the location of the schema and the type definition for the property within that schema if the OEM-specified object: